Windows 10 Memory Lane, Celebrating 10th Anniversary this October

 Microsoft released two Windows 10 updates in 2017, the Creators Update and the Fall Creators Update.
 This is where Paint 3D comes into play, folks.

-In fact, it felt like everything in Windows was going 3D at the time.
+It felt like everything in Windows was going 3D at the time.
 When Microsoft launched the Surface Studio in 2016, it also announced Windows Mixed Reality, headsets that connected to Windows PCs that would only cost a few hundred dollars, while competitors were twice that much.

 Of course, by the time Windows Mixed Reality headsets shipped, companies like Oculus were doing standalone VR and headsets that were tethered and much cheaper, but that’s neither here nor there.
 The point is that Microsoft was pushing Windows Mixed Reality.
-Everything was about 3D creation, because Microsoft was betting big on VR.
+Everything was about 3D creation because Microsoft was betting big on VR.

 2017 also marked the nail in the coffin for Windows 10 Mobile.
 The Fall Creators Update, or version 1709, came from the Redstone 3 branch on PCs, but for the first time, Windows 10 Mobile came from a different branch.
 It was called ‘feature2’, and it lacked any kind of features at all.
 This ended up being the final feature update for Microsoft’s phone OS.

 This was the first year when Microsoft offered a spring and a fall update, a pattern that it formalized later.
-The fall update was always the one that focused on stability, getting longer support for businesses.
+The fall update was always the one that focused on stability, and getting longer support for businesses.

-It didn’t have stability that year though.
+It didn’t have the stability that year though.
 The Windows 10 version 1709 release was actually a disaster.
 You see, Microsoft had let go of most of its internal product testers when it launched the Windows Insider Program.
 Why pay people to test a product when you can have fans do it for free?
-And the third branch of the Program was called Release Preview; it was designed for updates that were ready to be released.
+The third branch of the Program was called Release Preview; it was designed for updates that were ready to be released.

 Microsoft skipped the Release Preview ring with the Fall Creators Update.
 The company took the stage at its annual Surface launch event and said it was available for download immediately.
-It wasn’t long before some users found that there files had been deleted.
+It wasn’t long before some users found that their files had been deleted.
 Uh oh.
 The Windows 10 Fall Creators Update was pulled, and re-released in November.

 2018 and beyond

 From Steven Sinofsky’s dream of everyone moving to touchscreen PCs and 2-in-1s with Windows 8 to Terry Myerson at the helm with Windows 10, the goal was always to make Windows cool and modernize the platform.
 People use Windows as a tool.
-They get the thing they need done and they put away their computer, but they’re on their phones all the time.
+They get the things they need done and they put away their computer, but they’re on their phones all the time.
 How could Microsoft make Windows as pleasant as your phone?

 It just never worked.
 The mixed reality pushes, the mobile apps in the store, the tablet PCs, and so on; it just seemed that Windows was destined to remain a utility, and Microsoft more or less resigned to that mindset.
-Terry Myerson left Microsoft in late 2018, and for a while, there really wasn’t a face of Windows.
+Terry Myerson left Microsoft in late 2018, and for a while, there wasn’t a face of Windows.

 From there, feature updates didn’t have any exciting features, and Microsoft even got gun-shy about promising features.
 At Build 2017, Joe Belfiore said a bunch of things were coming in the Fall Creators Update, and some didn’t ship on time.
 But while most companies would simply say the feature got delayed and they’re working on it, Microsoft went out in true Microsoft fashion and deflected.

-There was messaging along the lines that the features weren’t promised (again, it’s on video), and the Windows Insider Program was reformed so that no features in preview were aligned with a feature release.
+There was messaging along the lines that the features weren’t promised (again, it’s on video), and the Windows Insider Program was reformed so that no features in the preview were aligned with a feature release.

 The Windows Insider Program got less exciting after that.
-The features weren’t as flashy, and some were being A/B tested in a program where you literally signed up to get the latest new features.
-It all just seemed really messy and got harder to keep up with, which I suppose was the point.
+The features weren’t as flashy, and some were being A/B tested in a program where you signed up to get the latest new features.
+It all just seemed messy and got harder to keep up with, which I suppose was the point.

 Windows was essentially in maintenance mode, but then, something changed in 2020.
 A whole lot of people started working from home, and that meant a whole lot of people were buying Windows PCs.
-Suddenly, there was opportunity in the ever-shrinking PC market again.
+Suddenly, there was an opportunity in the ever-shrinking PC market again.

 The last version of Windows